CIShell/sci2-docker-vnc/README.md

 ```
 The command will download the container image from Docker's image repository, and run the container in background.
 It also run an HTML5 client on TCP port **6901** and exposes it to be accessed by a browser on the host system.
 In addition, it mounts `~/Downloads` directory in the host system to a volume (also visible as a directory) `/home/headless/Dropbox` in the container OS.
 Mounting basically creates a bridge between the host's file system and the container's file system, so the files in `~/Downloads` are accessible via volume `/home/headless/Dropbox` in the container.
 You can change these mapped directories to other locations in the command to suit your needs.

-You can see all the containers running in the background using `docker ps` command.
+You can see all the containers running in background using `docker ps` command.

 ![running the container][running-container]